endurodave/DelegateMQ/README.md

         m_thread.CreateThread();
     }

-    // Store data asynchronously on m_thread context (non-blocking) void StoreAsync(const Data& data)
+    // 1.
+Store data asynchronously on m_thread context (non-blocking)
+    void StoreAsync(const Data& data)
     {
-        // If the caller thread is not the internal thread, reinvoke this function
+        // 2.
+If the caller thread is not the internal thread, reinvoke this function
         //    asynchronously on the internal thread to ensure thread-safety if (m_thread.GetThreadId() != Thread::GetCurrentThreadId())
         {
-            // Reinvoke StoreAsync(data) on m_thread context
+            // 3.
+Reinvoke StoreAsync(data) on m_thread context
             return dmq::MakeDelegate(this, &DataStore::StoreAsync, m_thread)(data);
         }
-        m_data = data;  // Data stored on m_thread context
+        // 4.
+Data stored on m_thread context
+        m_data = data;
     }

 private: